sharoncornelius/idpf-specification/idpf_specification.md

 	struct virtchnl2_mem_region mem_reg[STRUCT_VAR_LEN];
 };
 ```
-####		RDMA MSIX vector allocation
+#### RDMA MSIX Vector Allocation
 IDPF driver given the OS capabilities needs to request MSIX vectors on behalf of the  RDMA vendor specific dependent driver as a onetime request for all vectors or additional request for RDMA specific Aux driver usage once it is aware of its enabled capabilities and the number of vectors that Control Plane carves out for RDMA usage.
 Driver implements the following policy
 1. A default allocation of 4  vectors is made for RDMA by LAN IDPF driver if the Control plane does not inform the driver about RDMA dedicate allocation of vectors.
 This amount will be taken from the num_allocated_vectors in get_capability that Device Control plane informs LAN driver about.
 So LAN will have less than max msix for its use based on the default policy.
 2. Default allocation policy will be used only if the Device Control plane does not initialize  num_rdma_allocated_vectors in the get_capability structure using some of the padding area to specify exactly how many vectors to be allocated for RDMA and given to the RDMA CORE driver.
 If this field is understood by the driver and populated by the Device Control Plane with a non-zero value, then the IDPF driver may not take any vectors from num_allocated_vectors given to the LAN but will allocate the sum of LAN + RDMA with Device Control Plane and with the OS.
 And give the RDMA portion to the RDMA core driver for its use.

-####	Init and Runtime Virtchannel  Messages and flows between RDMA driver and The Device Control Plane
+#### Init and Runtime Virtchannel Messages and Flows between RDMA Driver and the Device Control Plane
 All interactions between the RDMA vendor specific dependent driver and the Device Control plane after the initial exchange are pretty much opaque to the IDPF driver.
 Opaque Virtchannel message: